Frequently Asked Questions

 You can verify your voter registration status HERE .

+The last day to register to vote online in Maryland is October 18.
+You may also register by MAIL or in person at local boards of elections or Motor Vehicle Administration offices.
 Maryland also practices same-day voter-registration.
 This means that one can register to vote at polling sites at the same time one votes.
-This can be done on election day or during early voting (8 days prior to the election).
-Otherwise, one can register ONLINE, BY MAIL, or in person.
-In-person registration locations include local boards of elections and Motor Vehicle Administration offices.
+This can be done on election day or during early voting (the 8 days leading up to the election).

 If you are a residential college student, you can register to vote using EITHER your college address or your hometown address (not both).